aws-samples/amazon-sagemaker-from-idea-to-production/README.md

 - `AWSCloudFormationFullAccess`
 - `AWSCodePipeline_FullAccess`
 - `AmazonSageMakerPipelinesIntegrations`
+- `AWSCodeStarFullAccess`

 Download the [`sagemaker-domain.yaml` CloudFormation template](https://github.com/aws-samples/amazon-sagemaker-from-idea-to-production/blob/master/cfn-templates/sagemaker-domain.yaml).

-This template creates a new SageMaker domain and a user profile named `studio-user-<UUID>`.
+This template creates a new SageMaker AI domain and a user profile named `studio-user-<UUID>`.
 It also creates the required IAM execution role for the domain.

 ❗ This stack assumes that you already have a public VPC set up in your account.
 If you do not have a public VPC, see [VPC with a single public subnet](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario1.html) to learn how to create a public VPC.